cmd-stream/cmd-stream-go/README.md

 # cmd-stream-go
-cmd-stream-go is a high-performance RCE (Remote Command Execution) library, which applies a well known Command design pattern to the client-server architecture and supports reconnection and keepalive features.
+cmd-stream-go is a high-performance RCE (Remote Command Execution) library, which applies the well known Command design pattern to the client-server architecture and supports reconnection and keepalive features.

 # Tests